ryanrudes/wikimedia-commons-dataset/README.md

     1. Fixed issue #2 from v1.1
   * Issues:
     1. Parser does not search for categories listed on split pages.
 If a page on Wikimedia Commons lists a large number of categories, it is often split into two or more pages.
 The parser is not designed to search for these yet.
+    2. The improper parsing of categories from a Wikimedia Commons page results in undesired stopping of the data scraper program, which encounters an error upon this occurance

+- __v1.3__: <br/>
+  * Updates since v1.2:
+    1. Fixed issue #2 from v1.2
+  * Issues:
+    1. Parser does not search for categories listed on split pages.
+If a page on Wikimedia Commons lists a large number of categories, it is often split into two or more pages.
+The parser is not designed to search for these yet.

-- __v1.3__: Coming soon; will fix issue #1 from v1.2.
-Future versions will simply improve the speed of the data scraper.
+- __v1.4__: Coming soon; will fix issue #1 from v1.3.
+Future versions will simply improve upon the speed of the data scraper.